-Keys Officials Ready to Deal With Potential Influx of Sargassum
+Keys Officials Dealing With Influx of Sargassum

-Recent news reports have created awareness of potentially forthcoming record arrivals of sargassum, the scientific name for the brown seaweed that floats in the ocean during spring and summer months off Florida and can end up on shorelines.
+FLORIDA KEYS -- Recent news reports have created awareness of potentially forthcoming record arrivals of sargassum, the scientific name for the brown seaweed that floats in the ocean during spring and summer months off Florida and can end up on shorelines.

 The seaweed itself is not harmful.
 In fact, recreational and charterboat fishermen seek sargassum in the Gulf Stream because it can provide shade for baitfish and gamefish such as mahi-mahi, known more commonly in the Keys as dolphin, a highly prized gamefish.